robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Oh, sorry," she murmured.
 "It's just— it's so cold in the palace, especially in the early mornings.
 But I'm sorry, I didn't mean to—"

+Mara

+... ==EDIT==

-Mara looked at the leggings: they were of a heavy stretch cotton with a soft inner layer.
+looked at the leggings: they were of a heavy stretch cotton with a soft inner layer.

 "The chemise and extra petticoats don't keep you warm?"